 Choose a group with the layers you want used in the Analysis layers gallery.
 Layers added to this group must include a tag that indicates their geometry type—point, line, or polygon.
 The analysis tools use this tag to determine the appropriate layer type.
 Currently, only feature items that contain a single layer are supported in the analysis gallery.
 Any other item types in the group, including feature layers with multiple layers, will not be displayed in the gallery.

-To change how the layers are sorted in the gallery, select a Sort order field.
+To change how the layers are sorted in the gallery, select a field from the Sort order list.
 To change how the layers are ordered, choose either Ascending or Descending.
 If you change the sort field or order here, the items on the group page, as well as in the gallery, are also changed.